chaunm/node-actors-prototype/actors/physical/power.md

   response: {
       status: "status.{success, failure}",
-      "blackout": "true or false. true if there's a electric power outage", "blackoutTime": "time in second at which the outage happens", "durationTime": "time in second that the system can work by using battery", "elapsedTime": "elapsed time in second since there's a blackout" }
+      "blackout": "true or false. true if there's a electric power outage", "blackoutTime": "Unix timestamp at which the outage happens", "durationTime": "time in second that the system can work by using battery", "elapsedTime": "elapsed time in second since there's a blackout" }